 When responding to this, please ensure mobile apps that access company data are also considered.

-Even if you are a sole trader, creating user accounts, including temporary accounts should they be required, must be a managed process and they must only created if absolutely necessary by, for example, using the Windows inbuilt add/remove user tool.
+Even if you are a sole trader, creating user accounts, including temporary accounts should they be required, must be a managed process and they must only created if absolutely necessary.
+You therefore wish to describe how you use the Windows inbuilt add/remove user tool, for example, to create the accounts.

 You must ensure that no devices can be accessed without entering a username and password.
 You will not pass this question if users can share accounts – this includes (internet connected) devices found in warehouses and retail etc.